 Question 1: Why did you choose to pursue your medical residency in the US?

-How to answer: To answer this question, you need to have strong enough understanding of the medical system in the US and your home country (non-US citizens).
+How to answer: This question is designed to assess your motivation for training in the US and your understanding of the American health care system.
+To answer this question, you need to have a strong enough understanding of the medical system in the US and your home country (non-US citizens).
 The interviewer wants to know what made you decide to pursue residency in the US instead of somewhere else.
 So, when preparing your answer to this question, think of what the US school or program offers that is unique, as well as your aspirations.
 You could mention some long-term goals that you have for after your residency.
 You could also mention things in the US medical system that you feel could be improved upon.

 Sample response: I chose to pursue a medical residency in the US because of the outstanding training opportunities and resources available here.
 The US health care system is one of the most advanced and sophisticated in the world, which makes it an ideal place to learn from some of the best physicians.
 I also believe that completing my residency here will give me the skills and knowledge necessary for a successful career as a physician.
 This will allow me to take advantage of all of America’s leading medical technologies and practices.
 With a residency at your prestigious institute, I am confident that I will be positioned ahead of my peers when seeking employment after graduation.